-34. Reclassifications and errors cont.
+34 Reclassifications and errors (continued)

 - Loans provided to joint ventures amounted to AED 144.7 million were previously classified under trade and other receivables in the consolidated financial statements as of 31 December 2020 and now have been reclassified into investment in joint ventures as those loans are considered as extensions of the joint venturer's investments since the settlements of these are neither planned nor likely to occur in the foreseeable future. - The equity stake and loan amounted to AED 58.8 million in CSP Abu Dhabi Terminal LLC was previously accounted under trade and other receivables in the consolidated financial statements as of 31 December 2020 and now has been reclassified as a financial asset at fair value through other comprehensive income following the management's assessment of business model related to the investment and loan and cash flow characteristics. - Input VAT and output VAT were previously separately accounted under receivables and payables on gross basis in the consolidated financial statements as at 31 December 2020.
 Given the fact that the Group has been registered for VAT as a single entity, AED 30.5 million has been reclassified from trade and other receivables to trade and other payables and presented on net basis in the consolidated financial statements. - Retention payables of AED 128.7 million, customer deposits of AED 71.3 million, payable to the project companies of AED 264.7 million, deferred income of AED 216.4 million and lease liability of AED 35.7 million were previously presented as current liabilities in the consolidated financial statements as of 31 December 2020.
 Based on planned realisation dates, these have been now reclassified and presented as non-current liabilities. - Prepayments of AED 42.7 million was previously presented under the trade and other receivables in the consolidated financial statements as of 31 December 2020 and now has been reclassified under the prepayments and advances by following the exact nature of the balances. - Non-cash capital contribution of AED 30.6 million made by a non-controlling interest of one of the Group's subsidiaries was previously presented under the trade and other payables in the consolidated financial statements as of 31 December 2020 and now has been separately presented under the non-controlling interest. - Funds provided by the Government of Abu Dhabi to the Group amounted to AED 233.8 million for the purpose of construction of a port facility in the Emirate of Abu Dhabi was previously accounted under the trade and other payables in the consolidated financial statements as of 31 December 2020 and now has been reclassified into the deferred government grant following the exact nature of the balance. - Unbilled lease receivable of AED 115.5 million was previously netted off with the deferred income and shown as a liability on the net basis in the consolidated financial statements as of 31 December 2020.
 Given that these amounts represent the balances to be settled separately on gross basis, the balance has been presented under unbilled lease receivables and deferred income on gross basis. - Trade receivables and deferred income of AED 46.4 million were previously presented separately on gross basis in the consolidated financial statements as of 31 December 2020.
-Given that these balances are to be settled on net basis, the balances have been presented under deferred income on net basis. - There is no impact on the basis and diluted earning per share from the above restatements since net profit for the year ended 31 December 2020 was not affected from them.
+Given that these balances are to be settled on net basis, the balances have been presented under deferred income on net basis.